dlockwood13/Reset/README.md

-# Reset
+# RESET

+> *For navigating redundancy in the UK*

-A privacy-first Progressive Web App for navigating job search after redundancy in the UK.
+A privacy-first Progressive Web App that helps you move through redundancy with clarity and momentum.

 > **No accounts.
 No tracking.
 No server.** Every piece of data — your progress, journal entries, mood, name — stays on your device in `localStorage`.